zhou-1/HackForInclusion/README.md

 ## Ver 0
 ![demo](/img/ver0.png)

-Check video to see the animation.
+Check the video to see the animation.

 https://youtu.be/Ij2Al_KwSIo

 ## Ver P
 ![demo](/img/verP.png)

-Check video to see the animation.
+Check the video to see the animation.

 https://youtu.be/wDiPaNlOzhw